 What should I study with Economics?

 A-Level Mathematics is extremely useful and essential if you aim to read economics at university.
-In addition to Mathematics, Economics combines well with a broad range of subjects including Politics, Philosophy, Geography, Psychology, Sociology and History.
+In addition to Mathematics, Economics combines well with a broad range of subjects including Politics, Geography, Psychology, Sociology and History.

 What can I do with A-Level Economics?